 There is a dizzying number of Bangkok hotels that you can choose from — BUT, if you want to stay in an accommodation that’s in a prime location, then I would highly recommend that you stay in Sheraton Grande Sukhumvit!

-To start your morning on an even better note, you should enjoy a hearty breakfast in the hotel’s tropical poolside oasis and Thai-styled restaurant: the Sala.
+To start your morning on an even better note for your 24 hours in Bangkok, you should enjoy a hearty breakfast in the hotel’s tropical poolside oasis and Thai-styled restaurant: the Sala.

 » Do a day tour to some of the key places in Bangkok

-You could certainly do your own Bangkok itinerary by deriving ideas from the activities that I will later discuss in this post — but given that you’re pressed on time, I think it’s best if you take on a guided tour!
-Thankfully, Sheraton Grande Sukhumvit has a tour desk at the lower lobby.
-Named as EXO Travel, they offer a range of half and full-day tours in Bangkok in behalf of the hotel.
+You could certainly do your own 24 hours in Bangkok itinerary by deriving ideas from the activities that I will later discuss in this post — but given that you’re pressed on time, I think it’s best if you take on a guided tour!
+Thankfully, Sheraton Grande Sukhumvit has a tour desk in the lower lobby.
+Named EXO Travel, they offer a range of half and full-day tours in Bangkok on behalf of the hotel.

 I did their Destination Discovery tour which spanned for a full day and it was the kind of adventure that definitely gave me an amazing ‘glimpse‘ of Bangkok’s popular and hidden gems!
 (If you want to see the other tours that they offer, go here).